 Where necessary we will work with external agencies to support this work, for example via The Agencies Supporting Southwark Programme (ASSP), which is the quality assurance gateway for all organisations and individuals wishing to work with Southwark's children and young people.

-All computer equipment and internet access within the School will be subject to appropriate “parental controls” and Internet safety rules in line with our Online Safety Policy.
+All computer equipment and internet access within the School will be subject to appropriate “parental controls” and Internet safety rules in accordance with our Online Safety Policy, which, amongst other things, will include appropriate filtering and monitoring on school devices and school networks.
 We will be careful that “over blocking” does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

 Remote education